The Best Fresh Salmon

 To start with the obvious, salmon has to be fresh, never frozen and caught in the wild.
 We buy fish with firm meat and bright colours.
 Whole fish are best because we can look them in the eye – no joke.
 Light, fleshy eyes are a supreme sign of freshness in a fish.
 Those with cloudy or sunken eyes, we always avoid at all cost.

-For the best flavor and sustainability, we prefer wild salmon.
+For the best flavour and sustainability, we prefer wild salmon.
 While great strides have been made to make farmed salmon more sustainable, it still uses more small fish to raise every pound of salmon.

-The word salmon any variety of fish of the genera Salmo and Oncorhynchus, comes from the Latin salmo, which later became samoun in Middle English.
+The word salmon any variety of fish of the general Salmo and Oncorhynchus, comes from the Latin salmo, which later became samoun in Middle English.
 Many Native American tribes depended heavily upon salmon in their diet.